 In the developed world a lot has changed since the days when I was a young professional.
 Normally, but not always, men and women can now interact as equals.
-The exception that I notice is with certain retired men of my own generation who have worked all their lives in male-dominated jobs.
-They know that they should treat women as equals, but prefer to act sheepishly and move away from them.
+The exception that I still notice is with certain older men who have worked all their lives in male-dominated jobs.
+They know that they should treat women as equals, but are embarrassed to do so and even uncertain how to go about it.
 As we realised in our women's group, such men have been used to treating women as wives, mothers, sisters, secretaries and tea ladies, but not to dealing with them in the role of fellow professionals.
-Secretaries and wives - perhaps better phrased as 'housewives' - were definitely in the servant role.
-Remember that indoctrination after the Second World War was that a (married) woman's place was in the home, in order to free up jobs for the thousands of men returning from serving in the forces.
+In their experience, secretaries and wives - perhaps better phrased as 'housewives' - were definitely in the servant role.
+Remember that the indoctrination after for years after the Second World War was that a (married) woman's place was in the home, in order to free up jobs for the thousands of men returning from serving in the forces.

-Getting recognised as men's equals has not been quick or easy because it has required a cultural revolution.
-It took time and dedication to change attitudes, and women in today's workplace probably don't appreciate how much they owe to women of my generation.
-There were parallels between us and the suffragette movement of the late 19th and early 20th century, although of course we did not attempt to raise our profile unlawfully and we did not suffer physically.
+As should be clear from above, a lot has already been achieved in alleviating sexual discrimination in the workplace.
+It has not been quick or easy because it has required a cultural revolution.
+It takes time and dedication to change attitudes, and women in today's workplace probably don't appreciate how much they owe to women of my generation.
+There were parallels between us and the suffragette movement of the late 19th and early 20th century, although of course we did not attempt to raise our profile unlawfully and we did not suffer physically for our cause.

 It would appear though, particularly in view of the 2017 harassment reports from Westminster that more needs to be done.